noaione/yuusha-shoukan-ln/sources/v10/chapter4.md

 for a long time, so she might know something, but she told me that she didn’t know Alice well.
 And, I tried asking her what she meant by that and...

 [When I first met Shalltear...
-I felt like she was quite the mismatching child.
+I felt like she was quite the mismatched child.
 She had great combat techniques, so I thought that she had quite a considerable battle experience...
 But it feels as if she “suddenly became very strong” and didn’t know how to handle her power.]